mirrexagon/lua-irc-engine/README.md

 ---

-When a message is received, it is first processed by a __handler function__.
-This function can either respond to the message, it can parse the message and return information, or both.
-They are stored in `irc.handlers`.

-If the handler returns something, the appropriate callback is called, if it is set.
+When a message that your program might want to process is received and successfully parsed, the appropriate callback is called, if it is set.
 You can set a callback with `irc:set_callback(command, func)`:

 ```lua
 irc:set_callback("PRIVMSG", function(sender, origin, message, pm)